We have 18 beds in a mixture of bays and single rooms and two relatives’ rooms to allow family members to stay overnight.

-Meals and other home comforts
+Meals and home comforts

 We are very fortunate to have our own kitchen on the premises and cook fresh produce daily on a small enough scale to be likened to home cooking.
 Our chefs can deal with specialist dietary requirements if known in advance.
-Breakfast is served at 8am, lunch at 12.30 and the evening meal at 6pm.
+Breakfast is served at 8am, lunch at 12:30pm and the evening meal at 6pm.
 If you miss a meal for any reason, we can make other arrangements for you.

 There are a variety of shops in the Churchill Hospital within walking distance for your friends or family.
 Toiletries, newspapers, books, chocolates and other items can be purchased from these shops during daytime opening hours.